Check-In & Packet Pick-Up

 Pre-race briefings for all distances are held on Friday at Mink Creek Group Campground, when shuttles are not operating.
 Plan to drive yourself or get a lift.
 Parking is limited, please carpool.
 DO NOT park on Mink Creek Rd.

-50-mile, 50-km, and 23-mile: Friday at 6:00 pm at the Mink Creek Group Campground.
+50M, 50K, and 24M: Friday at 6:00 pm at the Mink Creek Group Campground.
 Questions regarding the course will be answered and final instructions will be given at this time.
 Runners should have their drop bags completely prepared and ready for drop off prior to the pre-race briefing.
-Drop bags must be securely tied and clearly marked, with name, bib number, and aid station.
+Drop bags must be securely closed and clearly marked with: name, bib number, and aid station.

 Finish Area - No Parking

-Those that are camping, who have a designated tag can leave their vehicle in the lot, but there are no shuttles to the start of the 100- or 50-mile race from the finish area.
-Please consider this as you plan your individual logistics for the race.
+Those who are camping and have a designated tag may leave their vehicle in the lot, but there are no shuttles from the finish area to the 100M or 50M start lines.
+Please factor this into your logistics planning.

 Drop Bags